-The anticipated net deficit generated by development of the South St. Vrain area would potentially add to the Town's fiscal imbalance, primarily due to the lack of market-supportable nonresidential development.
+The anticipated net deficit generated by development of the South St. Vrain Subarea would potentially add to the Town's fiscal imbalance, primarily due to the lack of market-supportable nonresidential development.

-Apple Valley Buildout
+Apple Valley Build-out

-Based on the LPPA market analysis, Table 3-11 summarizes the potential buildout of the Apple Valley subarea.
+Based on the LPPA market analysis, Table 3-11 summarizes the potential build-out of the Apple Valley Subarea.

-Table 3-11 Potential Apple Valley Buildout
+Table 3-11 Potential Apple Valley Build-out